Find a contractor

 It’s best to measure the height of the bathroom before removing any walls, floors, and ceilings.

 Install a new toilet in place of the old one

 A toilet is a fixture that most people use several times a day.
 So you want to make sure you buy a good one and install it properly.
 Be sure the new toilet will fit in the old drain pipe.
-If not, you may need to replace or reroute this pipe.
+If not, you may need to find a plumber and replace or reroute this pipe.
 Install the water supply line for the new toilet.
 Turn off the main water valve under your sink and drain the water from both shutoff valves below it (you’ll be turning off only one of them at this point).
-Cut through the wall behind your new toilet with an oscillating saw, then feed plastic water supply pipes into these holes.
+You can ask your plumber Rochester Hills (or wherever you may live) to cut through the wall behind your new toilet with an oscillating saw, then feed plastic water supply pipes into these holes.